-Answer: Many schools across the country are responding to the overwhelming research evidence which highlights that the traditional 'tick and flick' marking of children's books, and lengthy written comments by teachers, are not as effective as other methods of giving feedback to children.
-These are not new research ideas, but only recently are schools starting to embrace these techniques to improve children's progress even further.
+Answer: Many schools across the country are responding to the overwhelming research evidence that I describe above - that traditional 'tick and flick' marking of children's books, and lengthy written comments by teachers are not as effective as other methods of giving feedback to children.
+These are not new ideas but have been around for the last 20 years or so, but only recently are schools starting to embrace these techniques to improve children's progress even further.